icze4r/image-hoarders-suite/README.md

 The SECOND thing is a (as far as I can tell?)
 MIT-licensed Chrome extension that has VANISHED, and nobody could make it work again.
 Well, I had a copy that worked.
 And you're about to get it, toot. :3

-For the Save Tabbed Images Chrome extension, just download the zip and drop that shit into your Chrome:extensions tab with the Developer mode on.
+For the Save Tabbed Images Chrome extension, just download the zip and unzip it and drop that shit (the 0.70 folder or whatever) into your Chrome:extensions tab with the Developer mode on.
 Should work fine.
 You can unzip it and try it as well, and you can replace the images used.
 Pretty simple to customize!

 ******